Sekiraw/FPicker/README.md

 python examples/example.py
 ```

 ## License
 This project is licensed under the Apache-2.0 License.
 See the LICENSE file for details.

 ## Author
-Developed by {developer}
+Developed by Sekiraw

 ## Acknowledgements
-Thanks to the Python (and ...) development communities for providing tools and resources to make this project possible.
+Thanks to the Python development communities for providing tools and resources to make this project possible.

 ```vbnet
 This styling ensures clarity, proper sectioning, and good readability.
 Let me know if you`d like any further adjustments!